Obtaining other approvals - managing native vegetation

 Biodiversity Conservation Act 2016

-Approval under the Biodiversity Conservation Act 2016 is not required for clearing of native vegetation on Category 1 – exempt land, other than:
+You do not need approval under the Biodiversity Conservation Act 2016 for clearing of native vegetation on Category 1 – exempt land except for:

 - clearing by a person that harms an animal, where the person knew the clearing would be likely to harm the animal, and

-- clearing by a person that damages the habitat of an animal that is (or is part of) a threatened species or threatened ecological community where the person knew the clearing was likely to damage the habitat.
+- clearing by a person that damages the habitat of an animal that is a threatened species or part of a threatened ecological community where the person knew the clearing was likely to damage the habitat.

-- an allowable activity under the Local Land Services Act, or
+- an allowable activity under the Local Land Services Act 2013, or

 - authorised by the Land Management (Native Vegetation) Code 2018, or